ins0mniaque/srcenv/README.md

 ## Description

-srcenv takes a snapshot of the POSIX shell environment, sources .env scripts and prints a script exporting the environment variables that have changed since the snapshot, for one of the following shells: Bash, Csh/Tcsh, Dash, Elvish, Fish, Murex, Nushell, PowerShell, Zsh.
+srcenv takes a snapshot of the POSIX shell environment, sources the .env scripts and prints a shell specific script exporting the environment variables that have changed since the snapshot.

 ## Installation